 The nervous system contains nerve cells, or neurons, that transmit signals to target cells, which can be neurons or other types of cells.
-The gap between the transmitting and receiving cells is the synapse.
+The gap between the transmitting and receiving cells is called the synapse or the synaptic cleft.
 Stimulatory signals, either electrical or chemical, must cross the synapse to reach their target.

-Neuronal Synapse Anatomy
+Neuronal Synapse Structure

 The synaptic cleft or gap junction is the space separating cell membranes of the presynaptic transmitter from postsynaptic receiver cells.
 The brain and central nervous system are composed of trillions of synapses that transmit information between cells.
 The cleft is so small—ranging from 2 to 40 nanometers—that imaging requires an electron microscope.

 Some of these chemicals meet and activate receptors on the postsynaptic cell membrane, which causes the signal to propagate through the postsynaptic cell.
 The neurotransmitters then release from the postsynaptic cell, sometimes with the help of special transporter proteins, and are reabsorbed by the presynaptic cell for reuse.

 The connexons contain proteins that can open or close the channel, thereby controlling the flow of ions.
 A stimulated presynaptic cell opens its connexons, allowing positively charged ions to flow into and depolarize the postsynaptic cell.

-The antigens cause the presynaptic cell to secrete proteins that help destroy the bacteria, virus or other foreign substances ingested by the target cell.
+The antigens cause the presynaptic cell to secrete proteins that help destroy the bacteria, virus, or other foreign substances ingested by the target cell.
 The synapse is also known as a supramolecular adhesion complex and consists of rings of different proteins.
-The presynaptic cell crawls over the target cell, establishes a synapse and then releases proteins that respond to the invading foreign substance.
+The presynaptic cell crawls over the target cell, establishes a synapse, and then releases proteins that respond to the invading foreign substance.